 will-i-still-need-reading-175353

 Patients undergo LASIK surgery to reduce or completely eliminate their need for visual aids such as contact lenses and glasses.
 This may lead some patients to question why they would want to undergo surgery if they will still need reading glasses after LASIK.
-There is a lot of confusion surrounding this issue, which is why Dr. Andrew E. Holzman and the team at TLC Laser Eye Centers have dedicated this blog post to the topic.
+There is a lot of confusion surrounding this issue, which is why Dr. Andrew E. Holzman has dedicated this blog post to the topic.
 The truth is that LASIK effectively treats farsightedness, a refractive error that results in blurry near vision and the need for reading glasses.
 LASIK, in its traditional form, does not treat presbyopia, an age-related condition that also causes blurry near vision and the need for reading glasses.
 To find out if you will likely need reading glasses after LASIK, contact our Washington, DC practice to schedule a LASIK evaluation.

 Farsightedness and Reading Glasses